-Supplemental Instruction (SI) sessions are peer-led review sessions for selected courses.
+Supplemental Instruction (SI) sessions are typically peer-led group study sessions for selected courses.
 The sessions are organized to allow students the opportunity to interact with their classmates as they construct knowledge.
+Participation in peer-led weekly group study sessions is optional.

 SI sessions provide a chance for students to compare notes, discuss challenging concepts, and develop strategies for studying the subject.
-The sessions are facilitated by a trained SI leader, a student who has taken the course and earned a high grade.
-The leader shares with the students what he or she has learned about how to study effectively for the course.
-The leader attends all of the classes, taking notes and listening closely to the professor.
+The sessions are facilitated by a trained SI leader: an undergraduate student who has recently taken the course and earned a high grade.
+The leader shares with the students what they have learned about how to study effectively for the course.
+The leader attends lectures, takes notes and communicates regularly with the professor.
 The leader helps the students become independent learners by planning activities that encourage students to work together and process material themselves.

-SI targets historically difficult courses that show a high rate of D, F, and W’s.
-Salem State has offered SI for more than 10 years in subject areas such as: Biology, Chemistry, Computer Science, Geological Sciences, Geography, Math, Psychology, World Languages and Cultures, and Sociology.
+SI targets historically difficult courses that show a high rate of D's, F's, and W’s.
+Salem State has offered SI for more than 20 years in subject areas such as: Biology, Chemistry, Computer Science, Geological Sciences, Geography, Math, Psychology, World Languages and Cultures, and Sociology.

-Typically, the students who have attended SI sessions:
+Typically, the students who have attended multiple SI sessions:

 Acquire short-term and long-term study skills